 Ebenezer Scrooge shuffled along Church Bank and passed the Cathedral.
 The first flakes of snow were fluttering down from the darkening Bradford sky.
 It was Christmas Eve.

 The festive lights were twinkling in the windows of the new Broadway shopping centre.
-Scrooge paused the watch the happy families rushing to do some last minute shopping.
+Scrooge paused to watch the happy families rushing to do their last minute shopping.
 ‘What fools’ he mumbled.
 ‘All that expense and hassle over just one day.
 Christmas humbug!
-Anyway my Christmas will be just fine so long as I get that Leeds Rhinos Treble Winners 2015 dvd I have asked for’.
+Anyway, my Christmas will be just fine so long as I get that requested Leeds Rhinos Treble Winners 2015 dvd’.

 He continued on to New Augustus Street and felt a pang of guilt as he passed the St James’ Business Park and caught the reflection of the Christmas lights in the sign on the wall of LCF Law Solicitors.
 He had been meaning to call to see them all year to sort out his Will.
 ‘No time for that’ he thought ‘I’ve been far too busy making lots of money from my new business recycling old Tour de France bunting into 5p carrier bags.
 Why bother anyway?
 I am going to be rich, rich, rich!’

 He walked on towards his home and an early night.